Surface of Revolution Calculator

 In words, the formula multiplies the radius by the arc-length factor , then integrates over the interval.
 The factor comes from the circumference of the circle traced by each point on the curve as it rotates around the axis.

 After that, Simpson's rule approximates the integral by evaluating the integrand at evenly spaced points and combining them with the familiar weighting pattern .
-This method is widely used because it is accurate for many smooth functions while remaining simple and efficient.
+This method works well for smooth surface-of-revolution problems because it balances accuracy and speed.

 The numerical integrand used by the calculator is the same geometric expression written in computational form:

 Because the derivative appears inside a square root, steep slopes can increase the area quickly.
-That is one reason surface area problems often grow faster than volume problems for the same profile curve.
+That is one reason surface-area-of-revolution problems often grow faster than volume problems for the same profile curve.

 Suppose you enter 1 + x*x with and .
-The curve starts at height 1 and rises to height 2 over the interval.
-When rotated about the x-axis, it forms a smooth flaring shape, somewhat like the side of a vase or funnel.
+The curve starts at radius 1 and rises to radius 2 over the interval.
+When that profile is rotated about the x-axis, it produces a smooth flaring surface, similar to the side of a vase or funnel.

-At each point, the radius of the rotating band is , so the radius increases as increases.
-The derivative is and for this curve the slope grows linearly, which means the arc-length factor also increases across the interval.
+At each point, the radius of the rotating band is , so the band grows wider as increases.
+The derivative is and for this curve the slope increases linearly, which means the arc-length factor also changes across the interval.
 The calculator samples many points between 0 and 1, estimates the slope at each point, computes the local band contribution, and then adds everything together with Simpson's rule.

-Worked examples are useful because they show how the output should be interpreted.
+Worked examples are useful because they show how the output should be interpreted for a surface of revolution.
 The number displayed is not a volume and not a cross-sectional area.
 It is the area of the outer curved surface generated by the rotation.
 If your original dimensions are in centimeters, the answer is in square centimeters; if they are in inches, the answer is in square inches.

 The result shown by the calculator is an approximation, not an exact symbolic answer.
 For many smooth functions, the estimate is very good, but it still depends on numerical sampling.
 In ordinary use, the displayed value is best understood as a practical estimate of the curved surface area generated by the rotation.